4paradigm/OpenMLDB/docs/en/apiserver.md

 }
 ```

-Currently only support insert one record, data arranged in strict accordance with the schema in table.
+Currently only support inserting one record, data arranged in strict accordance with the schema in table.

 #### example